 Distinguished Scholars Award

 The Distinguished Scholars Award Program is a merit scholarship for U. S. high school graduates.
 Eligible scholars will receive an award to cover the cost of tuition minus the sum of Bright Futures, the National Merit® award or other scholarship and awards.
-The scholarship will cover fees associated with tuition, but minus the postal fee and the orientation fee.
+The scholarship will cover fees associated with tuition, but minus the postal fee and the $35 orientation fee.
+The scholarship also provides $2,736 to use toward university housing and $2,291 to use toward (university meal plan).

-• Have received: (a) a National Merit® $2500 Scholarship, (b) a Corporate-sponsored Merit Scholarship, or (c) a College-sponsored Merit
+For a National Merit® Scholar, the scholarship will provide a $750 book award.
+Must have received: (a) a National Merit® $2500 Scholarship, (b) a Corporate-sponsored Merit Scholarship, or (c) a College-sponsored Merit Scholarship.

-Scholarship.
-NOTE: “Special” Corporate Scholarships do not qualify students for the Benacquisto Scholarship.
+NOTE: “Special” Corporate Scholarships do not qualify students for this scholarship.

 Students are eligible to receive the award for a maximum of eight (8) semesters.
 Students must maintain enrollment in the degree program under which this award was made.
 Students may not change majors.
 A student must enroll in fifteen credit hours per semester.
 Awards are not made during the summer term.